kristijanburnik/wpt-testgen/README.md

 So let's view this in action by testing our new awesome browser security feature!

-### Example test suite
+## Example test suite

-Let Browser X implement a security feature which tells if a navigation to a link should be blocked or not.
+Let Browser X implement a security feature which allows a web developer to specify if a navigation to a URL should be blocked or not.

 The feature can be enabled by providing an HTTP header